-1. The Randolph Public School District may, upon mutual agreement with the parent or legal guardian of an option student, provide transportation to the option student on the same basis as provided for resident students.
-The school district may charge the parents of each option student transported a fee sufficient to recover the additional costs of such transportation.

-- 2. Option students who qualify for free lunches are eligible for either free transportation or transportation reimbursement from the option school district. - 3.
+- 1. The Randolph Public School District may, upon mutual agreement with the parent or legal guardian of an option student, provide transportation to the option student on the same basis as provided for resident students.
+The school district may charge the parents of each option student transported a fee sufficient to recover the additional costs of such transportation. - 2.
+Option students who qualify for free lunches are eligible for either free transportation or transportation reimbursement from the option school district.
+The District's policy is that the District selects which service (transportation or reimbursement) is to be provided to students. - 3.
 For option students receiving special education services, the transportation services required in the student's Individualized Education Plan shall be provided by the resident school district.